vedant-codes/Ping-ChatApp/README.md

-# Ping-ChapApp - Real-Time Chat Application
+# Ping-ChatApp - Real-Time Chat Application

-**Ping-ChapApp** is a real-time chat application built using **React** and **Firebase**.
+**Ping-ChatApp** is a real-time chat application built using **React** and **Firebase**.
 It allows users to sign up, log in, and chat with other users in real-time.
 The app offers a clean and simple interface, making communication fast and easy.

 ## Features